georgepowell/georgepowell.info/source/_posts/2014-03-13-hello-world.markdown

 ### ...
 From the beautiful mix of technologies that make this site

 I've put off making a website for so long (I've had this domain pointing to nothing for 2+ years) because I believed that if I was going to do it, I'd do it *properly* and build the whole thing myself.
-But I hate CSS and I've always found more fun things to do.
-I've finally found a few technologies cool enough for me to get excited about using, and it took me literally an hour to get this fancy looking site running.
+But I dislike CSS and I've always found more fun things to do.
+I've finally found a few technologies cool enough for me to get excited about using, and it only took an hour to get this fancy looking site running.

 ## Octopress